CLAUDIA RIVERO

 After a few minutes, Janel composed herself and began telling me the story.

-According to Janel, that morning, her parents alerted New Castle County Police after her brother received information from a person who claimed to work at a domestic violence shelter in Texas and had supposedly spoken to a young woman who said her name was Janteyl Johnson and that she was missing from Delaware.
+According to Janel, that morning, her parents alerted New Castle County Police after their son received information from a woman who claimed to work at a domestic violence shelter in Texas and had supposedly spoken to a young woman who said her name was Janteyl Johnson and that she was missing from Delaware.

 Please note: I have also been in contact with the person in Texas and confirmed the details with the San Antonio Police Department.
 They referred to her as a good Samaritan.